MsangL/MSang/README.md

 - **High School Diploma**
   _Institution_: Lycée le Birgo
   _Field of Study_: Exact sciences
 ---

 ## 📚 Publications

-1. **"Decomposition Methods for Long-Term Investment Problems in Power Networks"**
+1. **"Loads scheduling for demand response in energy communities."**
-   _Journal of Optimization Studies, 2021_
-   A study exploring advanced decomposition algorithms for optimizing investments in power grid infrastructure.
+   _Mariam Sangaré, Eric Bourreau, Bernard Fortz, Amaury Pachurka, and Michael Poss _Computers Operations Research

-2. **"Optimization Models for Energy Storage Systems in Electrical Networks"**
+3. **"Optimization Models for Energy Storage Systems in Electrical Networks"**
    _International Journal of Energy Research, 2020_
    This paper discusses the role of energy storage in optimizing electricity supply and demand in future power grids.

-3. **"A Comparative Study of Renewable Energy Integration into Power Systems"**
+4. **"A Comparative Study of Renewable Energy Integration into Power Systems"**
    _Renewable and Sustainable Energy Reviews, 2019_
    This article compares the efficiency and integration challenges of various renewable energy sources in power systems.